Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Unlike other months of the year, Rome in September does not have many cultural or religious events.
 The activities that predominate are those focused on social, entertainment and even sports.
 There are options for people of all ages and preferences.

-1. Attend the Kaleidoscope events at Villa Borghese
+1. Attend Kaleidoscope events at Villa Borghese

 Starting the Cinema at Villa Borghese| ©Luisa Mosello